astrumai/radnet/README.md

 - write a visualization for capsnet
 - compare unet and capsnet
 - write the paper on visualizing models for biomedical image segmentation
+- One U-Net to segment different organs and a classifier to identify between the organs and another seperate classifier to detect cancer cells